 Audio and Visual

-Coop and I were both impressed with the production quality on Tempo home workout videos.
+Coop and I were both impressed with the production quality of the Tempo home workout videos.
 Both the on-demand and live classes have spectacular audio and, believe it or not, Coop actually prefers the Tempo on-demand classes to those on the Tonal.
 That’s saying a lot, because this dude loves Tonal.

 The video quality is also good, although it’s in 1080HP versus 4K.
 Since the latter is becoming standard, I assume Tempo will eventually release hardware with a 4K display.
 Coop mentioned some issues with the touchscreen lagging, but I didn’t have the same problem—the screen was plenty snappy for me.
 This could be a WiFi connection issue rather than a Tempo issue, but the verdict is unclear: Coop tried the Tempo at multiple locations (one with decent internet speed and one with a fiber-optic setup), and the screen lagged equally at both places.